 Not buying your ticket in advance

-The last thing you want to do when you finally arrive at the Acropolis is spending hours waiting to buy your ticket!
+The last thing you want to do when you finally arrive at the Acropolis is to spend hours waiting to buy your ticket!
 Not only does it eat into your sightseeing time, but it’s also likely to be hot and uncomfortable.

 Another great tip is to buy a skip-the-line ticket.
 It does cost 5 euros more, however, this will keep time in hot and boring queues to an absolute minimum.
 That leaves more time to explore the Acropolis!

-The absolute best ticket to pre-purchase is a Skip-the-line ticket that you download to your phone and doesn’t have to be exchanged for a “real” paper ticket at an office or kiosk hundreds of meters away from the Acropolis entrance.
+The absolute best ticket to pre-purchase is a Skip-the-line ticket that you download to your phone.
+This doesn’t have to be exchanged for a “real” paper ticket at kiosk hundreds of meters away from the Acropolis entrance.